MrZeeba/boss-master/README.md

 # Boss Master

-An Android/IOs app designed to aid and assist scoring in Archery
+An Android/IOs app designed to aid and assist scoring in Archery.

 ## Useful Links